 50kW Commercial Solar System Cost

-The 50kW solar system is a popular size for commercial applications as it covers a large percentage of small to medium sized power needs.
+The 50kW solar system is popular for commercial applications as it covers a large percentage of small to medium-sized power needs.

-On average, a 50kW solar system costs around $48,750, including government rebates and other incentives.
-The true range is between $45,500 – $52,000 depending on your location and the brand of solar panels and inverter you go with.
+On average, a 50kW solar system will cost around $35,950, including government rebates and other incentives.
+The true range depends on your location and the brand of solar panels and inverter you go with.

-The installation cost is usually included in this price range, as it can only be done by a certified installer.
+The installation cost is usually included in this price range, as a certified installer can only do it.

 The government’s solar rebate initiative has been crucial in helping Australian businesses afford solar systems.
 The program, under the Small-Scale Renewable Energy Scheme, provides incentives for solar systems under 100kW.

 The rebates come in the form of Small-scale technology certificates, STCs, which are tradable certificates you can exchange for discounts on your solar systems.